 It was important that we had a smartphone video made by one of the guys living in the camp proving that a security guard had injured the camp manager by throwing a heavy metal object at him from behind.
 Some of these guards had demonstrated very aggressive and discriminatory macho behaviour from the beginning.
 The conflict started when an Iranian man protested against the use of physical violence by one of the security guards.
 We reacted by writing everything down.
-Together with people from camp management, we wrote a detailed record of events and published a press release, and later Sozdia also held a press conference at which I spoke.
+Together with people from camp management, we wrote a detailed record of events and published a press release, and later Sozdia also held a press conference.
 The media showed a lot of interest and we were quite successful in changing the slant of their coverage – a lot of Berlin newspapers published some sort of retraction.
 For the camp inhabitants, it was an experience that brought us closer together.

 How do you connect to volunteers engaged in supporting your camp and the neighbourhood?
 Are there perspectives of politically organizing together and building alliances?